MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/ps/set-akshciconfig.md

 ### -offsiteTransferCompleted

-Sets deployment to use artifacts downloaded offsite and transfered to deployment server during [Install-AksHci](install-akshci.md).
+Sets deployment to use artifacts downloaded offsite and transferred to deployment server during [Install-AksHci](install-akshci.md).
 This flag is used in tandem with the `-offlineDownload` and `-stagingShare` parameter.

 ### -mode